-A cover is when an artist duplicates or reinterprets an already existing song in their own style.
-The arrangement is generally not changed much and is very close to the original.
-A remake, on the other hand, is almost like a complete redo of a song.
+A cover is when an artist duplicates or reinterprets an already existing song in their style.
+The arrangement is generally not changed much and is close to the original.
+A remake is almost like a complete redo of a song.
 The artist changes the style of the original and reworks it in their own way.

 - A Cover Is A Close Duplicate Of The Original Song

 - A Cover Is A Reinterpretation Of A Song

 - A Cover Is Anyone’s Version Of A Song Originally Written And Performed By Someone Else